Last revised: October 17, 2020

 1. James Williams, The Bible, Violence, & the Sacred, Ch.
 4: “Covenant and Sacrifice,” pp. 121-123.
 Both Williams and the following Bailie citation present Ex.
 32 as an account of the origins of the Levitical priesthood.
 Our lectionary text presents only the story of the golden calf and ends with God repenting of doing any violence in response.
 But questions then remain concerning why the aftermath of this account is so violent.
 The sons of Levi are enlisted to carry out divine wrath and 3000 people are killed.
 Williams lays out a wider history of violence on the part of the Levites: Gen. 49 and Judges 19.
 Whether the Levites actually were more violent or were made to look so, they “become scapegoats for the atonement of Israel, and they in turn are redeemed by animals or money.”
 Another feature of this story is the apparent rivalry between the two brothers, Moses and Aaron.

 2. Gil Bailie, Violence Unveiled, Ch.
 7: “A Text in Travail,” pp. 146-149.
 This is the episode which causes Bailie to wonder if Moses, like Cain, tried to move away from blood sacrifice too swiftly.
 The result is sacrificial violence and the institution of the Levitical priesthood.
-Link to an excerpt on “Moses and the Commandments.”
+See especially the section “Moses and the Commandments.”

 Reflections and Questions